Browse by topic

-Internal process: Institutional Strategic Awards (ISA) coordinates the internal selection of SFU candidates and leads the development of institutional nominations or endorsements for this opportunity.
+Note: These are limited submission applications that require institutional endorsement.
+Institutional Strategic Awards (ISA) coordinates the internal selection of nominees and institutional endorsements/external expert reviews.
 To promote equity, diversity and inclusion, departments and faculties should ensure that all eligible candidates are considered and given the opportunity to self-identify.
-To recommend a candidate to the President’s Advisory Committee on Awards, Honours and Prizes, please submit a candidate suggestion form by the internal deadline noted below.
-For more information, please visit the ISA website or contact firstname.lastname@example.org.
+To recommend a candidate to the President’s Advisory Committee on Awards, Honours and Prizes, please submit a candidate suggestion form by the internal deadline.
+For more information, please contact firstname.lastname@example.org.

 Technology | Research Tools | Psychology | Physics | Mathematics | Information and Computing Science | Environmental Sciences | Engineering | Earth Sciences | Chemistry | Built Environment and Design | Biology | Agricultural and Vet Science